querqy/chorus/katas/001_optimize_a_query.md

 We'll flip back to Quepid to do this.

-We need to tell Quepid that we've done some improvement using the `querqy` request handler, instead of the default handler.
+We need to tell Quepid that we've done some improvement using the `querqy` query parser, instead of the default query parser.
 For this, we need our `Tune Relevance` pane.
 Click the `Tune Relevance` link and you will be in the `Query Sandbox`.
-Append to the end of the existing query template `q=#$query##` the command to tell Solr to use the Querqy query parser by specifying the relevant parameter: `&useParams=querqy_algo`.
+Append to the end of the existing query template `q=#$query##` the command to tell Solr to use the Querqy query parser by specifying the relevant parameter: `&useParams=visible_products,querqy_algo`.
 Then click the `Rerun My Searches!` button.

 Notice that our results have now turned green across the board from red?
 Our graph has also improved from our dismal measurement of 0 to an almost perfect result of 0.94!